Qloapps/QloApps/README.md

 ### License

-QloApps Core is licensed under OSL-3.0 and Modules authored by Webkul have their applicable license LICENSE.md, kept inside their root directories, while other modules are licensed under AFL-3.0.
+QloApps Core is licensed under OSL-3.0 and Modules authored by Webkul have their applicable license, LICENSE.md, kept inside their root directories, while other modules are licensed under AFL-3.0.

 The online copy of OSL-3.0 can be found at [https://opensource.org/licenses/OSL-3.0](https://opensource.org/licenses/OSL-3.0).